NCR Corporation (NCR) is ready for next Episode as it posted an annual sales of 7,156 M

 Technical Analysis of NCR Corporation (NCR)

-NCR Corporation (NYSE: NCR) saw its 5-day average volume 1.16 million, a negative change from its year-to-date volume of 1.84 million.
-As of the previous 9 days, the stock’s Stochastic %D was 65.20%.
-Additionally, its Average True Range was 1.24.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 3.85 million.
+That was better than the volume of 1.9 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 15.45%.
+Additionally, its Average True Range was 1.66.

-During the past 100 days, NCR Corporation’s (NCR) raw stochastic average was set at 16.96%, which indicates a significant increase from 7.19% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 57.28% in the past 14 days, which was higher than the 53.56% volatility it showed in the past 100 days.
+During the past 100 days, NCR Corporation’s (NCR) raw stochastic average was set at 8.84%, which indicates a significant decrease from 13.94% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 98.37% in the past 14 days, which was higher than the 64.86% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $31.84, while its 200-day Moving Average is $36.31.
-Nevertheless, the first resistance level for the watch stands at $30.99 in the near term.
-At $32.12, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $32.71.
-If the price goes on to break the first support level at $29.27, it is likely to go to the next support level at $28.68.
-Assuming the price breaks the second support level, the third support level stands at $27.55.
+At the time of writing, stock’s 50-day Moving Average is $31.64, while its 200-day Moving Average is $36.13.
+However, in the short run, NCR Corporation’s stock first resistance to watch stands at $23.94.
+Second resistance stands at $24.68.
+The third major resistance level sits at $25.83.
+If the price goes on to break the first support level at $22.05, it is likely to go to the next support level at $20.90.
+Assuming the price breaks the second support level, the third support level stands at $20.16.

 NCR Corporation (NYSE: NCR) Key Stats